GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Flags:
   -b, --build-image stringArray      Choose which artifacts to build.
 Artifacts with image names that contain the expression will be built only.
 Default is to build sources for all artifacts
-      --cache-artifacts              Set to false to disable caching of artifacts. (default true) --cache-file string            Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo string          Default repository value (overrides global config) -f, --filename string              Filename or URL to the pipeline file (default "skaffold.yaml")
+      --cache-artifacts              Set to true to enable caching of artifacts.
+      --cache-file string            Specify the location of the cache file (default $HOME/.skaffold/cache) -d, --default-repo string          Default repository value (overrides global config) -f, --filename string              Filename or URL to the pipeline file (default "skaffold.yaml")